 The switch and power supply will be installed in a metal enclosure exposed to direct sun, at a site in the northeastern United States.
 In winter, the temperature inside the enclosure could be as low as –10°F/–24°C. And in summer, it could be as high as 140°F/60°C. Considering this inflexion with temperature, we expect the power supply to operate at 60% capacity.

 In order to calculate which power supply you need, you’ll need to know how much power your computer will draw in total.
 If the current equation is X, and the anticipated long-term performance drop is 50%, then simply multiply X by 0.5.

 Step 3: Select The Power Source

 When considering the needs of your PoE power supply, it’s important to take into account the amount of power needed and the environment.
-We have supplied with ratings starting at 30 watts and going up to 720 watts.
+We have supplied ratings starting at 30 watts and going up to 720 watts.

 In modern networks, power electronics devices supply power to PDs over the same cabling that is used for data.
 Cat5e or higher category cable is suitable for IEEE 802.3af and IEEE 802.3at compliant devices.